bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image222.png){width="3.0in"
 height="2.4266666666666667in"}

-To understand animation cues, let\'s explore a simple animation of a clock with hour and minute hands.
+To understand animation cues, let&apos;s explore a simple animation of a clock with hour and minute hands.

 The HTML code for the clock will consist of only three basic elements,